 This program strand addresses the business, economic, and genre-specific opportunities for your work.
-Faculty panels from each genre will introduce this idea to you in the first residency.
-As you move through the program, the faculty and your mentors will work with you to understand both the business practices and the appropriate pathway for your work.
+Faculty panels from each genre will introduce this idea to students in the first residency.
+As students move through the program, the faculty and their mentors will work with students to understand both the business practices and the appropriate pathway for their work.

 - 1. Understand the legal and ethical standards and the practical issues of their profession, and demonstrate that knowledge through the residencies and portfolio work of the program. - 2.
-Speak and write to people in professional venues of their genre in a confident manner.
+Speak and write to people in professional venues of their area in a confident manner.